Obstacles to Growth

 Despite these challenges, women have been tremendously successful in business.
 Between 2007 and 2016 American Express reported that the number of women-owned businesses grew at a rate of 5 times the national average.
 Women of color are starting businesses at 4 times the national rate.
 Today, women-owned businesses generate more than $1.6 trillion in revenues and employ nearly 9 million people.

-Imagine if we increased funding for women entrepreneurs to $100 million.
-Slightly more than a fivefold increase would allow WBCs to serve 500,000 women entrepreneurs.
-Some states could open new centers in under-served regions such as California’s Central Valley; existing centers in urban areas could expand to reach many more women in fast growing ex-urban areas.
-Additional funding would create broader continuum of services, for example, by preparing women for loan or investment capital, or by assisting young entrepreneurs.
+Imagine if we doubled SBA funding to women entrepreneurs through the state network of Women’s Business Centers (WBC). $35 million would enable WBCs to serve 300,000 women entrepreneurs.
+Some states could open new centers in underserved regions such as California’s Central Valley; existing centers in urban areas could expand to reach many more women in fast growing ex-urban areas.
+Additional funding would create a broader continuum of services, for example, by preparing women for loan or investment capital, or by assisting young entrepreneurs.

-Let’s say 80 percent or 400,000 grow their own business.
-The return on investment would include 1.2 million jobs and $20 billion in revenues generated at a conservative $50,000 per business.
+Let’s say 80 percent (or 240,000) grow a successful business.
+The return on investment would include over 700,000 jobs and $ 1.8 billion in revenues generated at a conservative $75,000 per business.
 Studies from Civic Economics find that the revenues from locally-owned businesses will circulate at least three times in their local economies versus chain stores with virtually no local circulation.
-Thus, this investment in women entrepreneurs would create a total economic value of $60 billion for our nation’s local economies.
-This is a huge ROI – 600 dollars for each dollar spent!
+Thus, this investment in women entrepreneurs would create a total economic value of $3.5 billion for our nation’s local economies.
+This is a significant ROI – $94 for each dollar spent!